sam-w-yellin/volatile-int-blog/content/posts/crunch-intro/index.md

 It's hard not to be reminded of the [classic XKCD on standards](https://xkcd.com/927/) when thinking about introducing a new message format.
 Even still, I believe that *Crunch*'s two primary value propositions of opt-out validation and static memory allocation are critical to a significant number of technical domains, and are underserved by the existing set of options.

 I wouldn't recommend *Crunch* for everyone.
 It is not designed to be as widely supported as `protobuf`, or to serve a niche domain such as `MAVLINK`.
 But for embedded projects that need to prioritize speed and program correctness above all else, I hope it becomes a solid choice.

+Feel free to check out [the repository] (https://github.com/sam-w-yellin/crunch) and contact me if you're interested in contributing.

 If you're interested in following along with the *Crunch* development journey consider subscribing to the [newsletter](https://volatileint.dev/newsletter)!